 SW301U Introduction to Social Work This course is required for all our social work majors.
 It is taken in the first quarter with SW 339 Introduction to Oppression & Privilege.
-It introduces students to the profession and to the practice of social work and helps students to clarify their decisions concerning selection of social work as a profession.
+It introduces students to the profession and to the practice of social work and helps students to clarify their decisions concerning the selection of social work as a profession.
 The course integrates social science theory with the history and current practice of the profession.
-Prerequisites: 4 credits of Psychology and 4 credits of Sociology.
+Prerequisites: 4 credits of Psychology, 4 credits of Human Development, and 4 credits of Sociology.
 Each cohort is required to take SW 301 offered in the fall quarter, or prior to admission.